treanus/KUL_Linux_Installation/README.md

-Setting up your Linux machine

-Here's how to install a linux machine with all software for neuroimaging.
+#Here's how to install a linux machine with all software for neuroimaging.

 We start by an example where you or your promoter get you a laptop or pc.
 If the laptop or PC are bought new, take one with FreeDos instead of buying (the license of) Windows 7/8/10, this will safe you a couple of hundred euro's on the Windows license.